MustBeArt/V20_ROM_Dump/README.md

 # V20_ROM_Dump
-Teensy 3.5 Arduino sketch for dumping the memory of a small-scale NEC V20-based system, such as the IBM Wheelwriter 1000 typewriter upon which the Cadetwriter is based.
+Failed attempt at a Teensy 3.5 Arduino sketch for dumping the memory of a small-scale NEC V20-based system, such as the IBM Wheelwriter 1000 typewriter upon which the Cadetwriter is based.
+The attempt failed because it turns out the glue logic chip on the Wheelwriter 1000 logic board interferes with this method of accessing the ROM.

 For detailed design notes, see Cadetwriter_ROM_dump_notes.txt